tbdscripts/documentation/docs/faq-and-troubleshooting/troubleshooting.md

 5. Your directory should now be working.

 **YOU WILL HAVE TO REPEAT STEPS 1-4 FOR EVERY DIRECTORY THAT IS NOT WORKING.**

+***

+### My Steam API Key is Invalid!

+Please make sure that you have a valid [Steam API Key](https://steamcommunity.com/dev/apikey)

+You can replace your old Steam API Key by following the steps outlined below:

+1. Open your database for cosmo.
+2. Go into the configurations table.
+3. Look for a column with the name `steam_api_key`.
+4. Change the value of the column to your new Steam API Key.
+5. Go into your files for cosmo and delete the data folder in storage/framework/cache.
+6. You should now be able to login.